Bound by Corruption by BelovedStranger

 Kagome nodded, wincing.
 “I understand.”

 No sooner had she spoken, his youki flared, pulsing stronger.
-She felt it, his energy thrumming in time to her beating heart.
+She felt it, his energy thrumming in time to her beating heart, and a third pulsation.
+Of dark magic.

-Kagome watched as her blood dripped to the ground, while Sesshomaru’s energy threatened to strangle her.
-It was worse than when they’d been a sphere of light travelling across the sky.
+Kagome watched as her blood dripped to the ground, while Sesshomaru’s dual energies threatened to strangle her.
+It was worse than travelling within his sphere of light.
 Her reiki flared around her, unbidden, and Sesshomaru hissed.

 “Miko,” he ground out between gritted fangs.
 “Submit.”